Hyuga-Tsukui/plamo-translate-nvim/README.md

 **Full credit and gratitude goes to the PFN team and plamo-translate-cli contributors for creating the amazing translation tool that makes this plugin possible.**

+> **⚠️ Beta Warning**: This plugin is currently in beta and may have unstable behavior.
+Please report any issues you encounter.

 ## Features

 - 🔤 Translate selected text directly in Neovim